-Here are highlights of what we've learned so far:
+Here are highlights of what we've learned from the House select committee so far:

 Trump was repeatedly told he lost the election, witnesses testified